lizgarseeyah/Data_Science/README.md

 ### Summary:

-This project applies and evaluates three types of supervised learning models, Ensemble, K-NN, and SVM, to identify potential donors to target and account for how much mailing resources to allocate.
+This project applies and evaluates three types of supervised learning models, Ensemble, K-NN, and SVM, to identify potential donors.
 Each model is evaluated and scored for accuracy and measured on f-score.

 ## Problem Statement: